-Payroll taxes are the state and federal taxes that you, as an employer, are required to withhold and/or to pay on behalf of your employees.
-You are required to withhold state and federal income taxes as well as social security and Medicare taxes from your employees' wages.
-You are also required to pay a matching amount of social security and Medicare taxes for your employees and to pay State and Federal unemployment tax.
+As an employer, you're required to withhold and pay taxes on behalf of your employees.
+You must withhold Social Security and Medicare taxes, as well as state and federal income taxes, from your employees' wages.
+You're also required to pay a matching amount of Social Security and Medicare taxes for your employees, and to pay state and federal unemployment tax.

-The employer also must pay State and Federal Unemployment Taxes (SUTA and FUTA).
-The FUTA rate is 6.2 %, but you can take a credit of up to 5.4% for SUTA taxes that you pay.
-If you are eligible for the maximum credit your FUTA rate will be 0.8%.
-The wage base for FUTA is $7,000.
-You will stop paying FUTA for each employee once his or her wages exceed $7,000 for the year.
-You will need to check with your state about SUTA tax rates and the wage base.
-Generally, your SUTA tax rate is based on the amount of unemployment claims that are filed by employees that you have terminated.
+Check with your state about SUTA tax rates and the wage base.
+Generally, your SUTA tax rate is based on the amount of unemployment claims that terminated employees filed.
 When your business is new, your SUTA tax rate starts at the maximum and declines if you build a history of few claims.

-For information on Federal payroll tax requirements, check out IRS publication 15, Circular E. For information on State payroll tax requirements, contact your state's taxation and revenue department.
+For information on federal payroll tax requirements, check out IRS Publication 15, Circular E, Employer's Tax Guide.
+For information on state payroll tax requirements, look up your state's taxation and revenue department.